GrubyRabbit/exalushome_local/README.md

 <img width="1044" height="1102" alt="tile cards with exalus shutters and microventilation" src="https://github.com/user-attachments/assets/a198c53d-227a-467b-9c81-d14bbead75e5" />

+---

+## Security

+This integration never stores credentials in the repository.
+If you discover a security issue, please open a private GitHub Security Advisory or contact me before publishing details.

+---

 ## Notes

 - Requires the Exalus controller Tr7 to be reachable on the local network (set static address IP)